ViaHero · Updated November 21, 2019

 Journey to a coffee plantation

 The economic lifeblood of Colombia, coffee plays a pivotal role in the country’s culture—so it’s only appropriate that you should see one of Colombia’s ubiquitous coffee plantations firsthand.
-Day trips out of Bogota are common and almost invariably beloved by travelers, so ask your Colombian travel planner to book you a trip!
+Day trips out of Bogota are common and almost invariably beloved by travelers.

 See the famous Salt Cathedral of Zipaquira